CarolDaw/nupack/README.md

 ## Using the Markup Library
-To use the library copy the lib folder to your own project.
-If you already have a lib folder copy the nupack folder within to your own lib folder.
+To use the library, copy the lib folder to your own project.
+If you already have a lib folder, copy the nupack folder inside lib to your own lib folder.
 Then simply add the following to the top of your ruby file:
 ```
 require "nupack/markup_calculator"
 ```